-- Establish a safety code of conduct for the class and/or school to reinforce safe behaviours (e.g., walk in the hallways, demonstrate fair play in recess or lunchhour activities, get/stay away from bullying situations). - Follow current school/division/district guidelines regarding factors such as depth and breadth of content, parental communication, and learning resources for implementing the student learning outcomes related to personal safety. - Encourage parental involvement in the learning activities related to safety education where possible and provide optional take-home activities. - Reinforce safety rules for protection at home (e.g., keep exterior doors locked, do not answer the door when alone or unless a safe adult is nearby) and for protection away from home (e.g., never approach a vehicle if called, be aware of individuals using enticements (e.g., money) to trick someone into doing what they want). - Reinforce rules for protection from sexual exploitation (e.g., what to do if a child experiences unwanted touching of the private parts, encounters a sex-related Internet site).
+- Establish a safety code of conduct for the class and/or school to reinforce safe behaviours (e.g., walk in the hallways, demonstrate fair play in lunch-hour/intramural activities, get/stay away from bullying situations). - Follow current school/division guidelines regarding factors such as depth and breadth of content, parental communication, and learning resources for implementing the student learning outcomes related to personal safety. - Provide parents with information regarding learning activities related to safety education, where possible. - Reinforce safety rules for protection at home (e.g., keep exterior doors locked) and for protection away from home (e.g., make sure someone always knows where you are). - Reinforce rules for protection from sexual exploitation (e.g., what to do when encountering a sex-related Internet site).